 In 1910, there were 11,652 male veterinary surgeons in the United States, with 168 of that number in Kentucky, according to Occupation Statistics from the U.S. Census Bureau.
 No women were included in the count.
 In 1889, the first African American veterinary school graduate was Dr. Henry S. Lewis at the Harvard School of Veterinary Medicine.
-In 1949, there were two first African American women graduates: Dr. Alfreda Johnson Webb who was in the first class of graduates from the Tuskegee Institute School of Veterinary Medicine (now Tuskegee University); and Dr. Jane Hinton was a graduate of the University of Pennsylvania School of Veterinary Medicine.
+In 1949, there were the first two African American women graduates: Dr. Alfreda Johnson Webb, who was in the first class of graduates from the Tuskegee Institute School of Veterinary Medicine (now Tuskegee University); and Dr. Jane Hinton, a graduate of the University of Pennsylvania School of Veterinary Medicine.

-In 2017, African Americans were about 2% of the total U.S. veterinarian workforce (AVMA Workforce Total=110,531).
+In 2017, African Americans made up about 2% of the total U.S. veterinarian workforce (AVMA Workforce Total=110,531).
 Additional research is needed to discover the life work of individual African American veterinarians and their experiences beyond being the first graduates of particular schools.
-As distinguished librarian curator, C. Trenton Boyd, has said in his article, there are gaps in the library holdings on the history of the education of veterinarians in the United States.
-To add to this observation, there are even bigger gaps in the history of the education, training, employment, and the life experiences of African American veterinarians, including those in Kentucky.
+As distinguished librarian curator C. Trenton Boyd has said, there are gaps in the library holdings on the history of the education of veterinarians in the United States.
+To add to this observation, there are even bigger gaps in the history of the education, training, employment, and life experiences of African American veterinarians, including those in Kentucky.
 To help fill the gaps, below are the names of a few of the earliest known African American veterinarians who practiced in Kentucky between 1900-1955.
-Beneath that section are the names of persons who were born in Kentucky and were veterinarians in other states.
+Beneath that section are the names of persons born in Kentucky who were veterinarians in other states.

 *The search will be continued for information about the first African American women veterinarians who practiced in Kentucky.

-Sources: Boyd, C. Trenton, "The lost history of American veterinarian medicine: the need for preservation," Journal of the Medical Library Association, 2011 January, v.
-99, issue 1, pp. 8-14 (online at the National Library of Medicine); The National Association for Black Veterinarians; U.S. Census Records (Ancestry); Kaitlyn Mattson, "An untapped pipeline for veterinary schools," online at the American Veterinary Medical Association [AVMA] webpage; Michael San Filippo, "AVMA celebrates Black History Month by highlighting Black pioneers in veterinary medicine," online at the American Veterinary Medical Association [AVMA] webpage.
+Sources: Boyd, C. Trenton, "The lost history of American veterinarian medicine: the need for preservation," Journal of the Medical Library Association, January 2011, vol. 99, issue 1, pp. 8-14 (online at the National Library of Medicine); The National Association for Black Veterinarians; U.S. Census Records (Ancestry); Kaitlyn Mattson, "An untapped pipeline for veterinary schools," online at the American Veterinary Medical Association [AVMA] website; Michael San Filippo, "AVMA celebrates Black History Month by highlighting Black pioneers in veterinary medicine," online at the American Veterinary Medical Association [AVMA] website.

 1. Ernest Beauchamp

 Ernest Beauchamp (1891-1955) was born in Hawesville, KY.
-It was noted on his WWI and WWII Draft Registration Cards that he had lost his right eye.
+It was noted on his World War I and II Draft Registration Cards that he had lost his right eye.
 He had a wife and two children in 1918.
 He was said to have had an elementary education.
 It is not known where or when Beauchamp gained his veterinary knowledge.
-He was employed as a stable hand for Dr. Harthill in Louisville during WWI, and he was employed at a boarding kennel in Louisville during WWII.
+He was employed as a stable hand for Dr. Harthill in Louisville during World War I and employed at a boarding kennel in Louisville during World War II.

-Ernest Beauchamp became a licensed veterinarian in 1951 after a two-year court case.
+Beauchamp became a licensed veterinarian in 1951 after a two-year court case.
 "The State Board of Veterinary Examiners denied him a license in 1948 after the General Assembly specified that persons practicing before 1916 were entitled to a license without examination."
-In Ernest Beauchamp's death notice in the newspaper, it was written that he had been a practicing veterinarian in Louisville, KY, since 1912.
-He was said to be Louisville's only African American veterinarian.
+In Ernest Beauchamp's death notice, it was stated that he had been a practicing veterinarian in Louisville since 1912, Louisville's only African American veterinarian.